 You probably have heard the major carriers tout their efforts to roll out 5G wireless services.
 5G stands for the fifth generation of cellular mobile communications, which providers will strive to comply with in order to deliver a quality of service that greatly surpasses the prevailing 4G (LTE/WiMAX) standard.
 Delivering 5G capabilities will require a litany of technology upgrades to existing carrier infrastructure, including the incorporation of cellular infrastructure that’s connected to physical fiber.
 None though is more important than the inclusion of small cells, low-powered radio access points that connect mobile devices to mobile networks over a small area.
 They are more inconspicuous than traditional cell towers (macro cells) and communities are far less resistant to them being deployed on top of buildings.

 Small cells will be key to densifying networks in preparation for 5G.
 Its projected that abundantly more small cells will be deployed for 5G than traditional cell towers have been deployed to date.
 One FCC commissioner projects it will take 800,000 small cell deployments to make 5G a reality in the United States versus the approximately 200,000 cell towers powering legacy 2G, 3G, and 4G services combined.
-The practical benefits of small cells are their ability to leverage not just the low- and mid-band spectrum that that current generation services rely on, but also higher band spectrum as well.
+The practical benefits of small cells are their ability to leverage not just the low- and mid-band spectrum that the current generation services rely on, but also higher band spectrum as well.
 Additionally, carriers are using such devices to augment capacity by meshing licensed spectrum with unlicensed spectrum.

 There’s somewhat of a caveat with small cells – they aren’t always the best for delivering services indoors.
 According to Cisco, 80% of mobile data is consumed inside and by the time 5G is a reality, only 4% of data will be consumed “on the go”.
 A technology similar to small cells, Distributed Antenna Systems (DAS), will be incorporated into 5G network upgrades as well to make of for indoor service gaps, albeit to a more limited and specialized extent.
 A key benefit of DAS is its ability to provide multi-carrier services.
 For example, a single DAS system in a stadium can ensure mobile users leveraging several carriers have uninterrupted service.